fhightower/fhightower.github.io/content/posts/k8s-scanner-collector.md

 ## Overview

-You can find the scanner [here](https://github.com/fhightower/k8s-scanner-collector).
+You can find the scanner on Github [here](https://github.com/fhightower/k8s-scanner-collector).

 We'll deploy it to a k8s cluster (I'm using [DigitalOcean's Kubernetes service](https://docs.digitalocean.com/products/kubernetes/) (DOKS)) and see what vulnerability and exploit scanners hit our app!